nishanthjois/Behavioural-Cloning-P3/README.md

       (More info in: https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.xh1deayrj)

 ### 4. height_width_augmentation
-    1. Shift height and width by a small margin to simulate car begin at different postions (left/right and up/down)
+    1. Shift height and width by a small margin to simulate car being at different postions (left/right and up/down)
     2. After shifting we will add corresponding steering angles

 ### 5. brightness_augmentation